 Take this endearingly bittersweet line for instance: “Tell her the darkness is about to drown us unless something drastic happens right now.”

 In a way Arthur shows us that relationships shouldn’t be based on till you delight me but on a foundation far more solid.
 We all yearn for that feeling to last but aren’t we all falling, failing or flaying under the sharp blades?

 Arthur: [in closed captions, talking about Anna] She’s unlike any girl I’ve met.

 Oliver: Someone flashy walks into your life, and you’re just gonna fall for it.

 Arthur: Are we married yet?

 Oliver: No. It doesn’t work like that.
 There are other steps.
 It’s complicated.

 Arthur: I hope this feeling lasts.

-A moving story about life, love and loss, Beginners explores the trysts of relationships and the turmoil of love, with a touch of wit.
+A moving story about life, love, and loss, Beginners explores the trysts of relationships and the turmoil of love, with a touch of wit.
 Think of it like The Danish Girl but with a dab of dry delighting wit that permeates through every scene.